Footloose in Arcadia: Artists and Authors of Piedmont, 1890 to 1930

 The lovely hills and breathtaking Bay views drew artistic and literary friends to turn of the century Piedmont.
 The Hearst Art Gallery has partnered with the City of Piedmont to present this exhibition of the region’s rarely seen early cultural heritage in celebration of its 100th anniversary.
 Paintings, drawings, prints, historic photographs, books and documents offer a sense of their life and times.

 An early eco-harmonious cottage in Piedmont plays a major role in the city’s artistic and architectural history and in this exhibition.
-The Reverend Joseph Worcester, the first Swedenborgian minister in San Francisco, designed and built his own home to be in communion with nature.
+The Reverend Joseph Worcester, the second Swedenborgian minister in San Francisco, designed and built his own home to be in communion with nature.
 The structure influenced the future work of young architects Bernard Maybeck and Willis Polk.
 Artist William Keith, the minister’s close friend and fellow Swedenborgian, painted several versions of the cottage, three of which are in the exhibition.
 In 1901 Jack London moved into Worchester’s cottage.
 London wrote The Sea Wolf and Call of the Wild while living in Piedmont.
 He was part of the local bohemian set that included writers Sterling and Herman "Jim" Whitaker, and painter Xavier Martinez.

 Painter Arthur Atkins moved to Piedmont in 1891.
 After a couple of successful shows and good sales, the European immigrant returned home, but wrote letters to friends suggesting how much he missed California.